aliuwho/CPSC-210-2019W2-Project/README.md

 ####User Stories
 1. As a user, I want to be remembered by name.
 2. As a user, I want to be receive a writing prompt.
-3. As a user, I want to be able to care for/interact with a pet.
+3. As a user, I want to be able to care for/interact with pets.
 5. As a user, I want to be able to add a story to my library.
 4. As a user, I want to be able to view my stories.
+6. As a user, I want to be able to save my stories to file.
+7. As a user, I want to be able to resume my profile where I left off.
+8. As a user, I want to be able to earn points and levels.